 I found the round golden oak table at my favorite junk shop.
 The price was $25.
 A deal.
 The table is on the small side and perfect for an apartment.
 And perfect for me because that is where this piece is destined.
-I’ve been on the lookout for a table just this size for a custom order.
+I’ve been looking for a table just this size for a custom order.

 I found chairs that were perfect for the table.
-Very modern looking and the new paint and fabric seat cover really jazzed them up.
+They were very modern looking and the new paint and fabric seat cover really jazzed them up.

 You might be surprised how many screws are used to put furniture pieces together.
 Look your furniture piece up and down, bottom to top for screws.
 The screws in the photo above were on the inside base column of the table.
-They hold the legs nice and straight and some of them were loose.
+They held the legs nice and straight, and some of them were loose.

-The paint for the project is Beyond Paint in Off-White ( find on Amazon here).
+The paint for the project is Beyond Paint in Off-White.
 I use this paint a lot.
 I didn’t prime the table.
-On the last few projects using Beyond Paint I primed the piece before painting because the stained finish was damaged or uneven in color.
+On the last few projects using Beyond Paint, I primed the piece before painting because the stained finish was damaged or uneven in color.
 Not the case here.
 The table was in pretty good shape.
-Also Beyond Paint has a built in primer and sealer.
-I did seal the table top since it will be a high use area.
+Also, Beyond Paint has a built-in primer and sealer.
+I did seal the table top since it will be a high-use area.

 I didn’t take photos of me painting the table because you guys know how to do that.
-The photo above shows the faux distressing or layering I did on the table top.
-I used a dark navy paint which I thought was gray for the layering look.
+The photo above shows the faux distressing or layering I did on the tabletop.
+I used dark navy paint which I thought was gray for the layering look.

 I grabbed a can of Benjamin Moore paint because I knew I had a dark gray in that brand.
-When I was layering the paint I kept thinking it sure did look blue.
+When I was layering the paint, I kept thinking it sure did look blue.
 But you know how some gray paint tends to have a bluish tint.
 Turns out I was using navy blue paint Benjamin Moore brand.
-But…..the navy paint is a deep color and does have a grayish tint.
+But…..the navy paint is a deep color with a grayish tint.
 So it worked out okay.
 The color is Hale Navy.

 The first step in the process is brushing the layering paint color onto the layering block.
 Watch the video below to see me using the layering block on the table (if you can’t open the video or see it then you may need to turn off an ad blocker in your browser just temporarily)…..